zakpaw/University_assignemnt_notifier/README.md

-### A script checking if there is a new assgnment for any of my University courses
+### A script checking whether there is a new assgnment for any of my University courses.